agorapy/user-guide-esp/product-properties.md

-# Product properties \(i.e. certified organic, free range etc\)
+# Propiedades del producto \(ej. orgánico certificado, rango libre, etc.\)

 You can apply product properties to your products, as a way of letting your customers know more about how your products are produced and what their characteristics are.
 Current product properties that can be applied include:

+Puede aplicar propiedades a sus productos, como una forma de que sus clientes conozcan más sobre cómo se producen y cuáles son sus características.
+Las propiedades actuales del producto que se pueden aplicar incluyen:

 * Regional
-* Grass Fed
+* Alimentado con pasto
-* Minimum Spray
+* Rocío mínimo
 * Native Veg Regen
-* Preservative Free
+* Sin conservantes
-* Locally Grown
+* Cultivado localmente
 * Low Food Miles

-* Naturally Ripened
-* No Preservatives
+* Naturalmente Madurado
-* Organic- Certified
+* Sin conservantes
-* Organic- Not Certified
+* Orgánico-Certificado
+* Orgánico: no certificado
 * Free Range
-* Biodynamic- Certified
+* Certificado Biodinámico

 _\*If you wish to apply a product property which is not listed here, get in touch and we will consider creating a new on, if there is widespread demand._